Infinity101-jpg/discord.py-template/README.md

 ### Discord.py Bot Template
 Here follows a simple, very basic bot template for discord.py.
 Do not use this template if you are going to make a huge bot.
 Rather, only use this template for small to medium sized discord.py bots.
+This template also uses a non-standard way to make a new command.

 ```python
 from discord.ext.commands import Bot as bot; bot = bot(command_prefix = '')